BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS No Wasted COMs/README.md

 =====

 This mod must be run by adding it into FilterTool with `Developer tools` -> `Add single mod`.
-Choose the file `TPS No Wasted COMs` and have at it!
+Choose the file `TPS No Wasted COMs.txt` and have at it!

 Compatibility
 =============